SPA-DRP/spa-drp.github.io/contact.md

 ---

 The DRP is run by a committee of graduate student organizers.
-Please contact Ethan Ancell with any questions.
+Please contact Ethan Ancell (PhD student) with any questions.

 ##### Ethan Ancell